 With five victories past the age of 50, Martin also came within one standings position of winning the 2009 premier series championship.

 The phrase ‘age is just a number’ may be cliché – but it certainly applied to the diminutive Martin, whose fitness regimen of heavy weight lifting and healthy eating became legend and ultimately sent his fellow competitors flocking to gyms and nutritionists.
+You can read the review about Omni, it’s a cleansing drink that helps you feel younger and stronger.

 In short, Martin lived his life like a man half his age – and drove like it as well.